DanielVanDommele/ReceptenBoek/README.md

 The following had yet to be implented:
 * Using the Ingredient REST api, although the way I set up storing the recipes made it obsolete;
-* Adding a recipe
-* Adding an ingredient
+* Adding an ingredient (there is code but the ui isn't updated)
-* Adding a cooking instruction line
+* Adding a cooking instruction line (there is code but the ui isn't updated)
-* Deleting an ingredient
+* Deleting an ingredient (there is code but the ui isn't updated)
 * Deleting a cooking instruction line
 * confirmation for deleting an ingredient or recipe
 * warning for navigating to other recipe without saving modifications first
 * a name prompt for adding a new recipe (instead the recipe is created with the temporary name "Nieuw recept")